logimic/iqrfboard/examples/example-di/README.md

 | XXXX |  09  |  00  | FFFF  | 10.08.08 | Set RE3 (Address E3) as DI |
 | XXXX |  09  |  02  | FFFF  |          | Read all DI pins           |

-_NADR: must be your address of IQRFBB-10 in IQRF network._
+* _NADR: must be your address of IQRFBB-10 in IQRF network._
+* _Numbers in table are in hex format._

 ### Testing Software